alefiury/Audio-Tagging-Single-Attention-CNN/README.md

 ## Download of the Dataset

-First, you need to download the dataset that will be used.
+First, is necessary to download the dataset that you will be using.
 The ESC-50 dataset can be downloaded with the following bash command:

 ```